KD4MS/A-Computer-Based-Master-Clock-for-ITR-and-IBM-Impulse-Secondary-clocks/README.md

 Code: clock_pi.zip , file for the Raspberry Pi W version Master clock software to be loaded onto the home directory of the RPi Zero W.

 PDF: This file is the 38MB PDF file of the Master clock article.

+Updated PDF: minor corrections.
+Also renamed Clock-pi.zip to conform to referenced text.